Triston Casas Preview, Player Props: Red Sox vs. Yankees

-On Monday, Triston Casas (.590 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Triston Casas and his .590 slugging percentage over his past 10 games, battle starting pitcher Randy Vasquez and the New York Yankees at Fenway Park, Tuesday at 1:35 PM ET.

-He racked up three RBI (going 1-for-3 with a home run and a walk) in his previous game against the Orioles.
+In his previous game, he collected three RBI (going 1-for-3 with a home run and a walk) against the Orioles.

 Triston Casas Game Info & Props vs. the Yankees